MoteeshA/Agriculture-/README.md

-# 🌾 KrishiMitra – One-Stop Farmer Ecosystem
+# 🌾 AgriMitra – One-Stop Farmer Ecosystem

-KrishiMitra is a **One-Stop Digital Solution** designed to empower farmers by addressing challenges such as **unfair pricing, high equipment costs, counterfeit tools, lack of crop guidance, disease prevention, and scheme awareness**.
+AgriMitra is a **One-Stop Digital Solution** designed to empower farmers by addressing challenges such as **unfair pricing, high equipment costs, counterfeit tools, lack of crop guidance, disease prevention, and scheme awareness**.

 The solution is available as both a **Flutter Mobile App** and a **React Web Platform**, ensuring accessibility across devices.